One of the most serious chronic illnesses dogs suffer from is canine diabetes — a disease characterized by improper pancreas function.

 whole grain sorghum, soybean oil, pork liver flavor, lactic acid, Carmel color, potassium chloride, glyceryl monosterate, chalice chloride, vita E, L-ascorbyl-2, polyphosphate, niacin, thiamine mononitrate, calcium pantothenate, pyridoxine chloride, vitamin A, vitamin B12, Riboflavin supplement, zinc oxide, copper sulfate, manganous oxide, calcium iodate , sodium serenity, turbine, L-carnitine, calcium sulfate, DL-methionine, tryptophan.
 L-threonine.
 Mixed tocopherols for freshness.
 Beta-carotene.

-- Many owners found that this food did exactly what they wanted — it reduced their dog’s blood sugar levels
+- Many owners found that this food reduced their dog’s blood sugar levels

 - This food helped some dogs lose weight